oyvinrog/SQLShell/README.md

    - Identify patterns and outliers in multivariate relationships
    - Make better decisions about feature selection for analysis and modeling

-This feature is particularly useful for exploratory data analysis, helping you understand your data structure and relationships on the fly.
+This feature is particularly useful for data scientists and analysts who need to understand variable relationships quickly without writing complex correlation queries.

 ### One-hot encoding